“You can’t stop the waves, but you can learn to surf.”

 HOW IS MINDFULNESS PRACTICED?

-We have incorporated the daily lessons from the Mindful Schools Curriculum into our custom Bright Days Curriculum.
-The lessons offer a variety techniques for achieving the benefits listed above, and have been adapted for the appropriate age groups.
-The practice of mindfulness include direct attentional training.
+We have incorporated daily lessons and activities into our custom Bright Days Curriculum.
+The lessons offer a variety of techniques for achieving the benefits listed above, and have been adapted for the appropriate age groups.
+The practice of mindfulness includes direct attentional training.
 Students are guided in exercises that focus on various skills and techniques, such as:

 The idea behind these techniques is that there is an actual art and science involved in learning how to self-regulate and shift attention.
 More than anything, it is a practice.
 For the techniques to work in stress and conflict situations, they must be practiced when the child is more relaxed and at ease.
-They must also be practiced in manageable doses that are tailored to each specific age group.
-This way, the children’s system becomes naturally accustomed to working with their attention and awareness over time.
+They must also be practiced in manageable doses that are tailored to each specific age group, so that the children’s system becomes naturally accustomed to working with their attention and awareness over time.

-In this way, the techniques are internalized.
-The main goal and practice at all Bright Days child care homes is to repeat short moments of practice with the children many times throughout the day.
+IN THIS WAY THE TECHNIQUES ARE INTERNALIZED.
+The main goal and practice at Bright Days is to repeat short moments of practice with the children many times throughout the day.